LendBook/lendbook-docs/docs/users/borrower.md

     Bob wants to borrow USDC.
     He choose to use ETH as collateral.
 So he goes to the ETH/USDC market.

-    Let's suppose market price is 2110.
+    Let's suppose market price is 3100.

-    Bob deposits his collateral as a sell order in the Pool~9190~ at limit price 9190 (This means he doesn't want his order to be filled soon :wink: ).
+    Bob deposits some ETH as collateral in the protocol.

-    Then Bob borrows from Pool~1818~.
-Positions borrowed from this will be liquidated if the market price reaches 1818.
+    Then Bob borrows from Pool~3000~.
+Positions borrowed from this will be liquidated if the market price reaches 3000.

 <h2 style="font-weight: bold;">How much I can borrow?</h2>